 United Power members occasionally receive phone calls from individuals claiming to be representatives of the cooperative and demanding payment for past-due account balances.
 In an effort to protect our members, we're providing the following information to warn you of the potential for phone scams.

 Your best defense against scams is to keep up on the status of your account and use official United Power channels like our website, mobile app or phone number to contact the cooperative.
 To be sure of the status of your electric account, reference your monthly statement, login to your online account through our website or the United Power mobile app, or call United Power’s Member Services Department at 303-637-1300.
 Use any of our convenient payment options rather than third-party payment processors to ensure a secure and immediate payment is posted to your account.

-If you are ever in doubt about a potential scam call, hang up and call United Power at 303-637-1300.
+If you are ever in doubt about a potential scam call or in-person visit, call United Power at 303-637-1300.